Thirlo401/cypress-generator/cypress-generator-npm/README.md

-# Cypress Generator NPM Package
+# 🚀 Cypress Test Generator

-🚀 **AI-Powered Cypress Test Generator** - Generate comprehensive Cypress test scripts for any website instantly with AI assistance.
+**AI-Powered Cypress Test Generation for Any Website**

+Generate comprehensive Cypress test scripts for any website instantly with AI assistance.
+This tool combines Flask backend with Playwright web crawling and OpenAI integration to create robust, maintainable test suites.

-## Features
+## ✨ Features

 - 🤖 **AI-Enhanced Test Generation** - Uses OpenAI to suggest optimal selectors and test strategies
 - 🌐 **Web Crawling** - Automatically crawls websites using Playwright